awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-format.md

 ## format="glueparquet"<a name="aws-glue-programming-etl-format-glue-parquet"></a>

-This value designates a custom Parquet writer type that is optimized for Dynamic Frames as the data format\.
-A precomputed schema is not required before writing\.
+This value designates [Apache Parquet](https://parquet.apache.org/documentation/latest/) as the data format, but also designates a custom Parquet writer type that is optimized for Dynamic Frames as the data format\.
+A pre\-computed schema is not required before writing\.
 As data comes in, `glueparquet` computes and modifies the schema dynamically\.
+You can either set `format="glueparquet"`, or alternatively, set `format="parquet"` paired with a `format_option` of `useGlueParquetWriter` set to `true`\.

-You can use the following `format_options` values with `format="glueparquet"`:
+You can use the following `format_options` values:
 + `compression` — Specifies the compression codec used when writing Parquet files\.
 The compression codec used with the `glueparquet` format is fully compatible with `org.apache.parquet.hadoop.metadata.CompressionCodecName *`, which includes support for `"uncompressed"`, `"snappy"`, `"gzip"` and `"lzo"`\.
 The default value is `"snappy"`\.
-+ `blockSize` — Specifies the size of a row group being buffered in memory\.
-The default value is `"128MB"`\.
++ `blockSize` — Specifies the size in bytes of a row group being buffered in memory in megabytes\.
+The default value is `134217728`, or 128 MB\.
-+ `pageSize` — Specifies the size of the smallest unit that must be read fully to access a single record\.
-The default value is `"1MB"`\.
++ `pageSize` — Specifies the size in bytes of the smallest unit that must be read fully to access a single record\.
+The default value is `1048576`, or 1 MB\.